knu/zsh-easy-vcs-status/README.md

 on the command line.

 VCS status is shown in the completion menu which is scrollable back and forth.
-If you hit enter to finish the completion, the full output is written to the standard output.
+If you hit enter, the full output is written to the standard output.
+If you hit space, the last shell word on the current line is pasted into the previous command line as result of the completion.
 Otherwise, the menu simply disappears and user can get back to normal operation on the command line with the previous input.

 How to set up
 -------------